-- development is for land use activities which will not impact on the operation of the Port of Townsville - development is sited, designed and constructed to protect the operation of the Port of Townsville - development is sited, designed and constructed to minimise potential light, noise, odour, dust and visual impacts from port operations on sensitive uses - development maintains safe public access to the foreshore where practicable.
+- 1. development does not adversely impact on the operation of the Port of Townsville; - 2. development is sited, designed and constructed to minimise potential light, noise, odour, dust and visual impacts from port operations on sensitive land uses; - 3. development involving multiple dwellings, retirement facilities or short-term accommodation is located in areas sufficiently separated from existing and future port operations to ensure the operation of the port is not adversely affected; - 4. development maintains safe public access to the waterfront where practicable.

-6.2.1.3.
-Criteria of assessment
+6.2.1.3 Criteria for assessment

-Table 5 contains the performance outcomes and acceptable outcomes for the Port interface code for all applicable areas.
+Table 5 contains the performance outcomes and acceptable outcomes for the Port interface code.